Docs

 • Property Descriptions:

-• background: Defines the background color of the Navbar.
-You can customize it to match your design needs.
+• background: Defines the background color of the Navbar

-• foreground: Sets the text/foreground color of the Navbar.
-This can also be customized as needed.
+• foreground: Sets the text/foreground color of the Navbar

-• mobileMenuBackground: Specifies the background color for the dropdown menu on smaller screens.
-You can modify this to suit your preferences.
+• mobileMenuBackground: Specifies the background color for the mobile menu

-• mobileMenuForeground: Determines the text/foreground color for the dropdown menu on smaller screens.
-Customize it to align with your design.
+• mobileMenuForeground: Determines the text color for the mobile menu

 • Additional Notes:

-• bg-background, text-foreground, etc., are theme colors.
-For more information, refer to the documentation: Theming.
+• Colors use Tailwind's theme system.
+For more information, refer to the documentation: Theming

-• You can easily swap main and accent colors.
-Just apply accent colors by setting background: "bg-accent" and foreground: "text-accent-foreground".
+• You can swap main and accent colors by using classes like bg-accent and text-accent-foreground

 <Navbar